Igglybuff/awesome-piracy/readme.md

 - [Ombi](https://play.google.com/store/apps/details?id=com.tidusjar.Ombi)
 - [Tautulli Remote](https://play.google.com/store/apps/details?id=com.williamcomartin.plexpyremote)
 - [TerrariumTV](https://www.reddit.com/r/TTVreborn/comments/9n7zsf/terrariumtv_v6_mod_balatan/) V6 of this newly-fixed app for streaming TV and film.
 Features Trakt.tv and Real-Debrid integration
+- [Kokotime](https://www.kokotime.tv/) Kokotime is an addon-based, simple, free and elegantly designed app that will let you watch all your favorite media content in a unique and elegant user friendly design
 - [Mobdro](https://forum.mobilism.org/viewtopic.php?f=429&t=2720792&hilit=mobdro) Mobdro constantly searches the web for the best free video streams and brings them to your device.
 - [MyJDownloader](https://play.google.com/store/apps/details?id=org.appwork.myjdandroid&hl=en_US) enables you to remote control your desktop JDownloader from your pocket while you're on the go.
 - [Cinema](https://forum.mobilism.org/viewtopic.php?t=2786441) a lot of Movies & TV/Shows to watch and download.